Erasmus2016/backend/README.md

 The backend is developed with Node.js @ ECMAScript6.

-The questions are stored in a mySQL database.
+The questions are stored in a MySQL database.
-This project is using the mysql npm package for this database tasks.
+This project is using the ["mysql"](https://www.npmjs.com/package/mysql) npm package for this database tasks.

 ```
 .